 Despite Methane Emissions Upstream, Natural Gas Is Cleaner than Coal on a Life-Cycle Basis

-New study concludes that offers advantages over coal despite higher EPA estimates of methane emissions from .
+New study concludes that natural gas offers advantages over coal despite higher estimates of methane emissions from .

 Applying the EPA’s new estimates, the life-cycle greenhouse gas footprint of natural gas-fired electricity increased roughly 11 percent, according to the study.
 “Despite a substantial increase in the methane assumed to be emitted during natural gas production, we found that U.S. natural gas-fired electricity generation still released 47 percent fewer greenhouse gases than coal from source to use,” said Saya Kitasei, a Worldwatch Institute Sustainable Fellow and one of the contributing writers.